Laurent Petit: Biography

 In June 1987, at age 24, Laurent Petit opened his first restaurant in Briançon named Le Péché Gourmand.
 He then met Martine Coin at Serre Chevallier, who has a certificate in cooking and owned a crêperie in the same location.
 Together, they decide to establish themselves definitely in Annecy, where they opened in 1992 their restaurant Le Clos des Sens.

 In 2000, Le Clos des Sens obtained its first star at the Guide Michelin.
 In 2005, Laurent Petit created the contemporary brasserie ContreSens, near the train station of Annecy.
 In 2007, his restaurant Le Clos des Sens obtained its second star at the guide Michelin, while the ContreSens obtained a "Bib Gourmand".

 In 2009, Le Clos des Sens acquired the Café Brunet in Annecy-le-Vieux, a house of the 14th century including a culinary café since 1875.
 In 2012, Le Clos des Sens tripled its surface buying the communal school, a historical building of the Second French Empire.
-It became a 5-starred hotel in 2015 and member of the Relais & Châteaux in 2016.
+It became a 5-starred hotel in 2015 and a member of the Relais & Châteaux in 2016.

 Alongside Alain Ducasse and Joël Robuchon, Laurent Petit is in 2011 one of the founding members of the Collège Culinaire de France, planning to promote the identity of French cuisine.

 In 2015, Laurent Petit made his "cooking out", a term that he employs to qualify a restart of his own cooking style as a reorientation on local food and giving up meat, centering again on the vegetable.

 He is already among the most cited chefs to obtain a third star at the Guide Michelin of 2018, and finally obtained it the next year on 21 January 2019.